 These originally featured on the Australian Online Courses website.

 There are definitely some specific skills that distinguish successful small business owners from those who work hard but struggle to succeed.
-In my experience, the top five skills necessary are:
+In my experience (and remember, I co-authored The Start-up Business Guide), the top five skills necessary are:

 - An innate sense of value